Tvass5/CS465-Fullstack/README.md

 - Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.

 # Testing
-- Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security. ----  Explain your understanding of methods, endpoints, and security in a full stack application.
+- Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security. ----  - Explain your understanding of methods, endpoints, and security in a full stack application.
+-
-Reflection
+# Reflection
-How has this course helped you in reaching your professional goals?
-What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?
+- How has this course helped you in reaching your professional goals?
+What skills have you learned, developed, or mastered in this course to help you become a more - -marketable candidate in your career field?